cofoeducistudent/BMMDB_c/README.md

 >** Note: The way MongoSearch works is that its search for a term across all field's with an index applied.
 Therefore it is possible to enter a search term in one field and have the result found in another field.
 The solution can be to just have one 'general search' field available, however, I have opted to have each defined for clarity and speed response.

+* I added a **'search quantity'** button, during coding as I found that that would be useful if the database grows.

 <a id="technologiesused"></a>
 >## TECHNOLOGIES/TOOLS USED ##